-TEST IT (v17+): If CSS HTML Validator is running and the option to watch the clipboard is checked, then CSS HTML Validator should automatically open a new document with the line "Success" when you copy the below line to the clipboard.
+TEST IT: If CSS HTML Validator is running and the option to watch the clipboard is checked, then CSS HTML Validator should automatically open a new document with the line "Success" when you copy the below line to the clipboard.

 <cseclip url="http://test.domain.com ">Success

-- When the Developer Tools window opens, go to the Elements tab/page (if you're not there already) and choose the line with the html element and then press Ctrl+C. Chrome should then copy the HTML source generated from the DOM to the clipboard.
+Choose the line near the top with the html element and then press Ctrl+C. Chrome should then copy the HTML source generated from the DOM to the clipboard.

 CSS HTML Validator should automatically see the new HTML in the clipboard, open it (as a new document) and then validate it (if you've also enabled auto validate).